mtalent/SweetP/README.md

 Package MyApp contains Compose Navigation Functions

-# Login Screnn uses Firebase Auth for user authorization must register before logging in
+# Login Screen uses Firebase Auth for user authorization must register before logging in

 # Page one will display a random quote from the quote api on the push of a button